tufaildafedar0-prog/Tax-calculator/README.md

 ## Notes
 - The app creates `tax_calculator.db` in the working directory.
 Add it to `.gitignore` if you don't want to commit DB files.
-- If you'd like, I can: add a `requirements.txt`, `.gitignore`, create the repo using `gh`, or automate the git steps for you — tell me which you prefer.

----
-Created with help from GitHub Copilot.